lucky-wolf/DW2-XL/README.md

   - This seriously improves the look and flow of battles as well!
 They look amazing now!

 ## Latest Changes

+### v1.19.5
+- Added Strike Craft root technology that offers Fighter I and Bomber I, moving those out of the hangar bay technologies (this should remove all occurrences of duplicate fighters and bombers appearing in your design lists)

 ### v1.19.4
 - Quick patch: Separated new images into new paths so they don't overwrite vanilla images (new games only)